 Though I love cooking with herbs like rosemary, basil, parsley, and sage, dill has never really been a go-to herb for me.
 So in addition to this quick and easy chickpea salad with dill, I'm working on another dill recipe that will be ready to share soon, jackfruit with mango, dill and roasted poblano.

 For starters, there are MANY different ways you can make vegan mayo at home.
 You can use cashews, aquafaba, various oils, tofu, and/or any combination thereof.
-The version I’m sharing today is for those times when you’re feeling a little more health conscious.
+The version I'm sharing today is for those times when you want something on the lighter side.
 I decided to go with silken tofu alone (plus lemon and other flavorings), and not use any thickeners, gums or added fats.
-I’ve made this mayo before with the addition of corn starch, which thickens it nicely.
-If you want to try that variation, here’s what you do differently:
+I've made this mayo before with the addition of corn starch, which thickens it nicely.
+If you want to try that variation, here's what you do differently:

 - Heat half of the tofu in a pan with 1 tablespoon of corn starch.
 Whisk constantly and once thickened, remove from heat.
 Add it to the blender with the remaining ingredients as described in the recipe below.
 Done!

 And though that's easy enough and does produce a slightly thicker mayo, we're going for total simplicity today.
 I don't mind the thinner version, so maybe you won't either.
 They taste exactly the same - bright, salty and tangy!